CyphrRiot/ArchRiot/README.md

 Linux's default memory management is **aggressively stupid** about caching.
 The kernel will happily consume 90%+ of your RAM for file caches, then struggle to free it when applications actually need memory.

-OhmArchy fixes this with intelligent memory management tuning:
+ArchRiot fixes this with intelligent memory management tuning:

 - **No more lag spikes** when opening applications
 - **Better responsiveness** under memory pressure